 Points of Similarity

-Before we get into the different pros and cons of dehydrator vs. freeze dryer storage, it’s worth taking time to look at the ways in which the two are similar.
+Before we get into the different pros and cons of freeze dried food vs dehydrated storage, it’s worth taking time to look at the ways in which the two are similar.
 First and foremost, it’s vital to note that both of them do indeed offer a great way to store your foodstuffs for an extended period of time.
 For as obvious as that might seem, it’s crucial to note given some of the reasons commonly cited for obtaining food that has been stored in such a manner — namely, disasters.
 From hurricanes and superstorms to fires and earthquakes, we’ve all seen natural disasters ravage whole cities and sometimes even entire areas at a time.
 In situations such as these, resources can be scarce and having freeze-dried or dehydrated food that is nonperishable and easily accessible can literally prove to be a lifesaver.

 In addition, both freeze-dried and dehydrated foodstuffs tend to be similar in terms of their being relatively easy to store.
 They don’t tend to require lots of space and can easily be kept in everything from cabinets to closets to buckets and beyond.
 This is due in large part to the fact that both dehydrated and freeze-dried foodstuffs tend to make use of airtight bags or, more commonly, cans, which tend to be double-enameled and thus able to maintain a long shelf life.